Interpolation Observation Operators#

 An obsevation operator that interpolates prognostic (physics) variables from the model grid to the observation grid points.

-• It is assumed in general that there are multiple prognostic variables, thus there must be an assumption about the layout of the model state and the observation entries, specifically whether the prognostic variables (all physics variables) at one grid are stored consecutively, or not.
-This is determined by inspecting the first two entries of the model grid and the observation grid respectively
+• It is assumed in general that there are multiple prognostic variables (one being a special case of course which is handled automatically), thus there must be an assumption about the layout of the model state and the observation entries.
+Specifically, whether the prognostic variables (all physics variables) at one grid are stored consecutively, or not.
+This is internally determined here by inspecting the first two entries of the model grid and the observation grid (targets) respectively.

-• It is also assumed that all prognostic variables are observed
+• It is also assumed that all prognostic variables are observed.
+One can inherit this class and make any necessary modifications of course!

 Warning

-All observational grid points must be inside the model domain (we can interpolate, not extrapolate)
+All observational grid points must be inside the model domain.
+Specifically, the functionality in this class can interpolate, but not extrapolate.

 Raises:

-• TypeError is raised if either the model grid or the observation grid is not in one/two/three dimensional coordinate systems or if they are not in the same coordinate system
+• PyOEDConfigsValidationError – if either the model grid (retrieved from the model) or the observation grid (targets) is not in 1D/2D/3D coordinate system or if they are not in the same coordinate system

-• TypeError is raised if the model or observation grid have irregular structure; e.g., not all variables are observed;
+• PyOEDConfigsValidationError – if the model or the targets have irregular structure, for example, if not all variables are observed.

-• ValueError is raised if the observation grid is not within the model grid domain
+• PyOEDConfigsValidationError – if the observation grid is not within the model grid domain

 __init__(configs=None)[source]#